roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind ****** bysadkins116© Jackie gasped as she was now sitting in a restaurant with her cunt exposed, her tits hanging out and her daughter dominating her.
+Jackie gasped as she was now sitting in a restaurant with her cunt exposed, her tits hanging out and her daughter dominating her.
 Her mind was flashing back to when Bill had done this exact thing to her before he died.
 She knew she should refuse, but after everything that had happened during their shopping she simply nodded and looked down at the table.

  When the waitress arrived, the first thing she noticed was Jackie attire.
 She wasn't sure what was going on but she was glad that they were in the back of the room and no one else was near.